West Virginia Estate Planning Lawyer

 • Medical Powers of Attorney.
 These documents authorize a trusted person to make medical decisions on your behalf in the event that you are no longer able to express your wishes.

-Benefits of Estate Planning
+Advantages of Proactive Estate Planning

 Proper estate planning provides many benefits.
 These include minimizing the expense, time, and stress of probate, reducing estate and other taxes, easing the worry and burden on your family as to your wishes in terms of estate distribution and medical care and decisions, providing financial support for your favorite causes or charities, providing for the care of disabled children or other family members, and even planning for your business succession.
-Without specifying your wishes for these issues, your estate may be left open to state probate mandates, conflict among heirs and other parties, and loss of estate asset resources through burdensome taxes or litigation.

 To understand your options and to organize an estate plan customized to your needs, we advise that you turn to a West Virginia estate planning lawyer at our firm.
 Take advantage of the experience and skill we bring to this important and valuable issue.